 Francis deSouzaCEO, Illumina

-Cancer is one of society’s most significant challenges, with most cancer being detected too late.
-We believe multi-cancer early detection technology could address a tremendous unmet need and reduce the cancer burden worldwide.
-Combining forces with Illumina enables broader and faster adoption of GRAIL’s innovative, multi-cancer early detection blood test, enhancing patient access and expanding global reach.
+I’m honored to lead the talented team at GRAIL as we advance the mission to detect cancer early when it can be cured.
+Our multi-cancer early detection technology addresses a tremendous unmet need and can reduce the cancer burden worldwide.
+Combining forces with Illumina will enable broader, faster adoption of GRAIL’s innovative Galleri blood test, enhancing patient access and expanding global reach.